-- 112. The Councils submitted that the proposed RLBU would not result in any detriments to the public but that there would be significant public benefits from the proposed arrangement, primarily through investment and operational cost savings. - 113.
-Nonetheless, we consider that there is a risk of significant price increases under the proposed RLBU, arising from the removal of existing competition between the two landfills and the increase in market power that would result. - 114.
-The Commission's preliminary quantification of these benefits and detriments is summarised in Table 2 below.
-Our preliminary estimates indicate that there would be significant net public detriments from the proposed arrangement and these detriments would range between \$400,000 and \$22 million. - 115.
+- 113. The Applicants submitted that the proposed arrangement would not change the 'user pay' policies of the Councils and how they set the charges for the disposal of solid waste in the Nelson-Tasman region's landfills.
+As such, costs incurred at the landfills that are outside of the control of the Councils, such as costs relating to the Government's Emissions Trading Scheme and the national waste disposal levy, would continue to be passed on to the end customer and this would occur with or without the proposed arrangement. - 114.
+To this extent, the Councils submitted that the proposed RLBU would not increase their ability to charge customers to dispose of solid waste in the region and so it would not result in any detriments to the public.
+However, there would be significant public benefits from the proposed arrangement, primarily through investment and operational cost savings. - 115.
+Nonetheless, we consider that, as a direct result of the two Councils entering into the proposed arrangement, there is a risk of significant price increases under the proposed RLBU, arising from the removal of existing competition between the two landfills and the increase in market power that would result. - 116.
+The Commission's quantification of these benefits and detriments is summarised in Table 2 below.
+Our estimates indicate that there would be significant net public detriments from the proposed arrangement and these detriments would range between \$400,000 and \$22 million. - 117.
 Our range of net public detriments is mainly due to the loss of allocative efficiency as a result of the proposed arrangement.
-The remaining detriments from the proposed RLBU would primarily arise from increased transportation costs for solid waste
+The remaining detriments from the proposed RLBU would primarily arise from increased transportation costs for solid waste originating at the more remote Tasman RRCs.
+Based on these preliminary calculations, the likely detriments would significantly outweigh the benefits from the proposed RLBU, which would primarily be through investment and operational cost savings. - 118.
+In addition to these quantified benefits and detriments, we have considered the unquantified environmental and productive efficiency benefits and detriments that may arise from the proposed arrangement.
+However, our view is that these unquantified benefits and detriments are unlikely to change the outcome of any balancing assessment.